Ad Noctum: Chapter 7

 “Don’t say ‘check’.”

-“Wait, you want me to do this now?
+“Wait, you want to do this now?
 Right now?”

 “That’s not who I am,” Volker whispered.

 “I know.”
-Telford put a hand on his shoulder and dug his fingers in, giving Volker a subtle shake that was almost sympathetic.
+Telford put a hand on Volker’s shoulder and dug his fingers in companionably.

-Volker watched incredulously as Telford left the room, carrying his cat.
+Volker watched as Telford left the room, Mendelssohn draped comfortably over his shoulder.

-He tried to envision himself, not as Dale Volker, tenured Caltech Professor, but as Dale of the Sixth House.
-Dale who spoke Goa’uld, Dale who was cautious, Dale who was smart, Dale who didn’t talk more than absolutely necessary.
+He tried to envision himself, not as Dale Volker, tenured Caltech professor, but as Dale of the Sixth House.
+Dale who spoke Goa’uld, Dale who was cautious, Dale who was smart, Dale who didn’t talk more than necessary.

 Dale, who was, most of the time, a nice guy.

 He eased the sphere out of the sock.
-It fell into his hand, heavy, smooth, and slightly warm.
+It settled in his palm, heavy, smooth, and slightly warm.

-He held it up, and the surface shimmered gold and then resolved into an image of Varro’s face, looking at him in mild surprise.
+He held it up.
+The surface shimmered gold, then resolved into an image of Varro’s face.

 “Dale,” Varro said.
 “I didn’t expect to hear from you so soon.”

-“I have something to report,” Volker said, preventing a shrug at the last minute.
-“Is now—“ he broke off with a convulsive swallow, “a convenient time?”
+“I have something to report,” Volker said, suppressing a shrug at the last minute.
+“Is now—” He broke off with a swallow.
+“A convenient time?”

-“If it works for you,” Varro said quietly, “then it works for me.
+“If it works for you,” Varro said, “it works for me.
 Go ahead.”

 “He’s not sure it will work for whatever Kiva wants it for,” Volker said, “but he wants to check it out anyway.”